• Use Cases

 Ship payment-failure routing without hand-rolled workers

-Route payment.failed through Meshes once and keep billing, support, CRM, and email systems aligned in real time.
+Route payment.failed through Meshes once and let every workspace — customer-facing or internal — keep its billing, support, CRM, and email tools aligned.

 Start freeView documentation